-Potsticker Noodles Bowls are a take-out fake-out recipe that taste just like potstickers!
-Prep and cook this mouthwatering, gluten-free dinner recipe in under 30 minutes.
+Potsticker Noodles Bowls taste just like potstickers with no pinching nor steaming required!
+Prep then cook this mouthwatering recipe in under 30 minutes.

-The very first time I had a potsticker was in Japan, where they’re called gyoza, when I was 19 and spending the summer as a camp counselor on a military base near Tokyo (Camp Adventure, hollar!)
+The very first time I had a potsticker was in Japan, where they’re called gyoza, when I was 19 years old and spending the summer as a camp counselor on a military base near Tokyo (Camp Adventure, hollar!)
 It was love at first bite and I liked them so much that I came home resembling a potsticker – short and plump!
-That is to say, I ordered potstickers like five times a week that summer and was so happy to learn the recipe was easy when I started going through withdrawals after returning home.
+That is to say, I ordered potstickers like five times a week that summer, and so was thrilled to learn the recipe was easy when I started going through withdrawals after returning home.

-The fun was over, or so I thought, when I got diagnosed with Celiac Disease, as wonton wrappers, which potstickers are wrapped in, are made with wheat flour (and homemade GF wonton wrappers are a son of a gun to make,) though I’m thrilled to find a work around with these Potsticker Noodle Bowls.
-What the heck took me so long?!
+The fun was over, or so I thought, when I got diagnosed with Celiac Disease, as wonton wrappers, which potstickers are wrapped in, are made with wheat flour.
+That said, I made a hack for that with these AMAZING Potsticker Noodle Bowls.
+Can you say upgrade?!

 Potsticker Noodle Bowls are a cinch to make and come together in 30 minutes with, like, 8 minutes of active cooking time.
 If you’ve ever made homemade potstickers then you know this is a definite upgrade.
 Instead of filling and folding and crimping dozens of potstickers, you get to throw all the ingredients into a wok or skillet and call it a day.
 Or rather, dinner!

 One last thing before you start scrolling – be SURE to use low-sodium gluten-free Tamari (or low-sodium soy sauce if you don’t need to eat gluten-free) in this recipe versus regular.
-The first time I made it I used regular and the dish was beyond salty.
+The first time I made this dish I used regular and the results were beyond salty.
 I don’t recommend cutting regular tamari or soy sauce with water to make low-sodium as you’ll dilute the wonderfully rich flavor of the sauce.
 Pick up low-sodium and you’ll be set!

 How to Make This Recipe: